ai4d-iasc/trixie/docs/Internal-Access-Setup.md

-For Mac OSX and Linux you can open a new terminal and connect to ``trixie.res.nrc.gc.ca`` via ssh using your **SRN** credentials and the following command, where ``<username>`` is your **SRN** user ID consisting of your lastname followed by one or more initals of your first name - like ``doej`` for John Doe.
+For Mac OSX and Linux you can open a new terminal and connect to ``trixie.res.nrc.gc.ca`` via ssh using your **SRN** credentials and the following command, where ``<username>`` is your **SRN** user ID consisting of your lastname followed by one or more initials of your first name - like ``doej`` for John Doe.

 ``ssh -l <username> trixie.res.nrc.gc.ca``